leighmacdonald/gbans/docs/docs/guide/sourcemod.md

 GRANT EXECUTE ON FUNCTION check_ban TO sourcemod;
 ```

-Now you can setup your sourcemod databases.cfg with this user.
+Next you can setup your sourcemod databases.cfg with this user.

 ```
     "Databases"